 Nakhon Si Thammarat Station

-- Nakhon Si Thammarat train station is located 3.5 km away from the famous Wat Phra Mahathat Woramaha Vihan and 2.1 km from Nakhon Si Thammarat bus station.
+- Nakhon Si Thammarat Railway Station is located 3.5 km away from the famous Wat Phra Mahathat Woramaha Vihan and 2.1 km from Nakhon Si Thammarat Bus Station.

 Travel from Bangkok Station